Home Supplements How We Rate Blog

 What does the research say about L-Serine?

-There are currently 4 peer-reviewed studies on L-Serine (L-Serine (amino acid)), involving 180 total participants.
-Research covers Sleep quality, Mental health, Neurological health.
+There are currently 6 peer-reviewed studies on L-Serine (L-Serine), involving 94 total participants.
+Research covers Neurological health, Mental health, Sleep.
 The overall evidence strength is rated as Strong.

 How strong is the evidence for L-Serine?